rajsite/awesome-webvis/README.md

 WebVIs are web applications created using the LabVIEW NXG Web Module.

 WebVIs are standalone HTML + JS + CSS webpages that can acquire data (usually from a web service), do some basic analysis, and present the data in scientific and engineering optimized web controls ⚡.

+Find out more at [webvi.io](https://www.webvi.io) or on NI's [What is the LabVIEW NXG Web Module?](https://www.ni.com/en-us/shop/electronic-test-instrumentation/add-ons-for-electronic-test-and-instrumentation/what-is-labview-nxg-web-module.html) page.

 ## Shipping Examples